Clarifai/old-docs/getting-started/authentication/scopes.md

 By giving the combination of predict op-level but only search endpoint, you can create an app that can perform searches, but not model predictions \(like PostModelOutputs\).

 {% hint style="info" %}
-When combining PATs and collaborator scopes, our API allow the "minimum" set of resources.
-The combined scopes will only include resources that are allowed by both the PAT and the collaborator.
+Since collaborators need to create an API key to access the app they are invited to (or use a PAT), the scopes that are attached to the collaborator invite for an app will be intersected with the scopes attached to the API key or PAT.
+Therefore, the permissions allowed when making requests will be the minimum set of scopes from that intersection.
+This ensures that the app owner remains in full control of the permissions they want their collaborators to have.
 {% endhint %}

 ## Operations and Endpoints